yeasy/learning_pickleball/22_terminologies_en.md

 * **Back Spin**: Making the ball spin backward by chopping its bottom with the paddle.
 * **Bert**: Similar as Erne, but to hit (usually volley) a ball by jumping over the Non-Volley Zone at the partner side.
 * **Block**: Using the paddle to block the opponent's shot, causing it to fall into the opponent's court.
+* **Block Volley**: Using the paddle to lightly block the opponent's aggressive shot in the air, causing it to fall into the opponent's non-volley zone.
+It is often used for defensive resets.
 * **Body Bag**: A shot aimed directly at the opponent's body, making it difficult for them to return.
 * **Chicken Wing**: A defensive shot where the player uses their elbow in a bent position to block or return a shot, resembling the shape of a chicken wing.
 * **Crosscourt**: Hitting the ball diagonally into the opponent's opposite side.